dominicjjohnson/miramedia-event-manager-for-tedx/readme.txt

 == Description ==

-TEDx Event Manager is a powerful WordPress plugin designed specifically for TEDx event organizers.
+Miramedia Event Manager for TEDx is a powerful WordPress plugin designed specifically for TEDx event organizers.
 It provides a complete solution for managing your TEDx event website with custom post types, taxonomies, and beautiful Gutenberg blocks.

 **Key Features:**